 A visit behind the scenes is sure to paint the full picture of what the MCG is all about and why it is a stadium cherished by all Melbournians.

-For up-to-date information about MCG Tours, including ticket prices, dates and times, head to MCG Tours, you can click the box below.
+For up-to-date information about MCG Tours, including ticket prices, dates, and times, you can book stadium tours here through booking.com..

 2. Watch a Game of Aussie Rules